gripfastistech/FileIndexer/README.md

 ## Installation

-To install FileIndexer, clone this repo to your extensions/ directory and add the following line to your LocalSettings.php:
+To install FileIndexer, clone this repo to the extensions/ directory and add the following line to LocalSettings.php:

 	require_once "$IP/extensions/FileIndexer/FileIndexer.php";

-Then install all dependencies listed on FilIndexer.config.php (lines 59-66).
+Then install the relevant dependencies listed at FilIndexer.config.php (lines 59-66).

 ## Configuration

-Documentation missing, check the FileIndexer.config.php file!
+Documentation missing, check the FileIndexer.config.php file.

 ## Usage

 Once the extension has been installed and configured, go to Special:FileIndexer to generate the index of the uploaded text files.
 After doing that the files will be searchable from the regular search box.
+New files are automatically indexed.

 ## Tasks

+* Translate all comments in German to English.
 * Fix the security issue.
-* Configuration documentation.
-* Translate all comments in German to English.
+* Document the config options.